It all began one day in Italy……

 Founder: Berit Legrand

 “Life and circumstances may lead you to a destination but it doesn’t mean that one has to stay there!
 Being confronted with the endless cruelty to animals and the deterioration of our oceans that mankind has caused, I realised it was time for me to act and defend with the same energy and compassion I have undertaken in other fields of my life”.
 Berit has a rather unusual background compared to others in her field with over 38 years in the coaching industry & fitness world and more than 25 years in the financial world.
-However her love and passion for the ocean and the animals have been with her since a child.
+However her love and passion for the ocean and the animals has been with her since a child.